fsvreddit/automodmail/redditWiki.md

 If you add `verbose_logs: true` to any rule, the app will reply with a private mod note with information about why each check in a rule passed or failed.
 This can be useful when testing rules or trying to work out why a rule isn't working.
 I recommend only using this for short periods, maybe even just in test subreddits, because when any rule has verbose_logs turned on the app will respond to EVERY new modmail.

-More than one rule can have verbose_logs enabled at a time.
+More than one rule can have verbose_logs enabled at a time, but it is generally going to be most useful to enable for a single rule at a time and only while testing it.

 ## "Signoff" for responses